 — BBC Careers (@BBCCareers) June 1, 2021

-As the BBC headquarters is near MediaCityUK, this has created a cluster of digital media and creative industries to evolve.
+Since the BBC moved to MediaCityUK, where it employs 4,500 people, a cluster of digital media and creative industries as evolved, doubling that number.

-These strategies have equipped Salford with the means to survive the shocking economic impact of COVID-19.
+This has helped Salford survive the shocking economic impact of Covid-19.